AdaCompNUS/despot/README.md

 cmake ../
 make

-./tag --runs <N> [OPTION]...
+./tag --runs 2 [OPTIONS]...
 ```

-This command simulates DESPOT's policy for N times and reports the
+This command simulates DESPOT's policy for `N = 2` times and reports the
 performance for tag problem specified in C++.
-See doc/Usage.txt for more options.
+See [doc/Usage.txt]() for more options.

 ## Documentation